kuzzleio/kuzzle/doc/2/guides/elasticsearch/migrate-project-from-v7-to-v8/index.md

 ```

 :::warning
-You can not set the `majorVersion` key to 8 if you are using a version of Kuzzle that does not support it.
+You can not set the `majorVersion` key to 8 if you are using a version of Kuzzle that does not support it. (older versions of Kuzzle won't complain about this value)
 :::

 :::info